gdos/TerminalApps/README.md

 ===========================================================================
 ## Compiler Scripts
-There are two scripts, lcmp.sh for Linux, and ocmp.sh for OS-X that are already setup for convenience.
-They differ only in where the executables are put.
-Now with 11 different precompiled binaries for each OS, there would be too much clutter if they were all put into the same place.
-The references below that mention "cmp.sh" refer to the script appropriate to your operating system.
+There are three scripts, wbuildall.bat for msWindows, lbuildall.sh for Linux, and obuildall.sh for OS-X.  They differ in where the executables are put.
+Now with so many different precompiled binaries for each OS, there would be too much clutter if they were all put into the same place.

-Similarly, there are also two scripts that build everything at once called "lbuildall.sh" and "obuildall.sh".

 ===============================================================
 ## Build Instructions:
-Remember that prebuilt executables for GNU/Linux and Mac OS-X are already included.
+Remember that prebuilt executables are already included.
 If you want to rebuild...

 Manually install GNAT GPL from libre.adacore.com/download/.
 If you don't like my key-mappings, edit the code as you like.

-Next, edit the script "[lo]cmp.sh" so that the path to gnatmake is temporarily prepended to the PATH environment variable.
-This script streamlines the build process by allowing auxilliary files to be neatly hidden in subdirectories.
+Next, edit the scripts wcmp.bat or lcmp.sh or ocmp.sh so that the path to gnatmake is correct.
+These scripts streamline the build process by allowing auxilliary files to be neatly hidden in subdirectories.
 And make sure it is executable.

-Then type "[lo]cmp.sh game", where game is in the set {t7, taz, trush, tslid, tsok, tpan, thio, thio4, t9, tdd, tpac} to create a command-line executables for your system.
+Then type "[wlo]buildall" to create new command-line executables for your system.

-Currently, there are two high-level build scripts:  lbuildall.sh for linux, and obuildall.sh for OSX.
-They are pretty simple and should be easily converted to handle Microsoft Windows platforms.

 ===============================================================
 ## Running: